 All grades are converted to a common scale for comparative purposes and this converted average will be used.

 4. Animal and veterinary experience

-The basis for emphasizing veterinary activity has a rationale similar to that for animal experience: the applicant learns about the day-to-day life as a veterinarian.
+Experiences should be obtained under the supervision of a veterinarian in placements such as clinical practice, research laboratories, animal shelters, animal rehabilitation facilities, public health settings or another related industry where a veterinarian is employed.
+Veterinary experience provides applicants insight into the day-to-day life as a veterinarian and an understanding of the veterinary profession.
 The purpose of the experience is not to learn a basic core of veterinary or animal handling skills.
-For many, obtaining veterinary experience means spending quality time with a veterinarian, either as an observer or as an employee.
+For many, obtaining veterinary experience means spending quality time with a veterinarian — either as a volunteer or as a paid employee.

-The amount of animal and veterinary experience will vary from one applicant to another, because some individuals are more perceptive than others and some experiences might be more useful than others.
-For example, a student might gain more experience as an employee at a veterinary clinic versus being an observer at a veterinary practice.
+The amount of animal and veterinary experience will vary from one applicant to another because some individuals are more perceptive than others and some experiences might be more useful than others.

-Gaining a diverse range of insights is the prime reason for emphasizing experience.
-Some applicants will be able to obtain these insights after minimal exposure, while other applicants may need more time and exposure.
+Some applicants will be able to obtain these insights after minimal exposure while other applicants may need more time and exposure.